ianmackenzie/elm-units/README.md

-Perhaps most importantly, values like `Length`s and `Duration`s work very well as as record fields or function arguments, since they help ensure that the math will always work out correctly even if different bits of code work in different
+Perhaps most importantly, values like `Length`s and `Duration`s work very well as as record fields or function arguments, since they help ensure that the math will always work out correctly even if different parts of a codebase work in different units:
-units:

 ```elm
 import Angle exposing (Angle)